 The conventional wisdom on action to reduce carbon emissions is that it must be expensive, harmful to the economy, and result in less productive power generation.
 This is a blatant falsehood based on the outmoded idea that combustion is the most favorable way to harvest energy.
 All systems of carbon taxation or carbon emissions capping operate on the principle that applying economic pressure in a targeted way can inspire markets to change their behavior.
 This is the very logic of market-based economic systems.

-It is a virtual mantra in the universe of political analysis that “business doesn’t like uncertainty”, and it is true … Continue reading 21st Century Business Needs to Learn to Deal with Uncertainty
+It is a virtual mantra in the universe of political analysis that “business doesn’t like uncertainty”, and it is true that declining consumer spending, increasing fuel costs, squeeze profits and that in some cases, businesses worry about changes to the regulations they must follow.
+But uncertainty is the nature of an evolving global economy, and … Continue reading 21st Century Business Needs to Learn to Deal with Uncertainty

 The Sandia National Laboratories have achieved a landmark breakthrough in solar-voltaic power-generation technology.
 The snowflake-like “solar glitter” uses 100 times less material to produce the same amount of electricity as today’s standard 6-inch square solar cells.
 This achievement of ultra-miniaturization now has the potential to move solar-voltaic power generation to the forefront of the clean energy revolution, and help speed the transition away from carbon-based combustible fuels.